Cannabis, Medical Cannabis and CBD

 If the operator is made aware that a driver could be misusing substances such as cannabis, the best practice to address the issue is:

 • Protect the driver, their colleagues and the public – suspend the driver from their duties whilst an investigation is undertaken.
-If drug use is suspected then they could be a risk to themselves, colleagues and the wider business.
+If drug abuse is suspected, then they could be a risk to themselves, colleagues and the wider business.

 • Thoroughly review and familiarise yourself with the Drug and Alcohol Policy – establish what the next step is in accordance with the businesses’ policy.
-This may require getting a HR team member/external party involved in the fact-finding and wellbeing process.
-The driver should only be directly contacted about the issue by a HR representative or their line manager.
+This may require getting an HR team member/external party involved in the fact-finding and well-being process.
+The driver should only be directly contacted about the issue by an HR representative or their line manager.

 • Implement Policy and Processes – this may involve conducting a screening procedure as part of the investigation and/or referral to a support or wellbeing team.